ujjwalprakashsinha/jira_flow_metrics_extractor/README.md

    - `name` => Short name for the board configured.
 This will appear when you execute code as one of the options

    - `jql` => the jira JQL which needs to be run for fetching the data.
-        - You can use the JQL for the jira board you wnat to configure but ensure that you modify the query to exclude the issue type which are needed for cycle time.
+        - You can use the JQL for the jira board you want to configure but ensure that you modify the query to exclude the issue type which are needed for cycle time.
         - Please ensure that the JQL does not contain double quotes (") and are replaced by single quotes (')

    - `board_id` => the jira board id, for example (https://jira.abc.com/secure/RapidBoard.jspa?rapidView=12345) the number after rapidview

    - `active` => this is an optional value and can be set to `false` or `true`.
-This value ensures (non)visibility of this listing when the program is executed.
+This value ensures (non) visibility of this listing when the program is executed.

   > [!NOTE]
   > Please ensure that the last board setting in the configuration file does not have a comma (,) at the end.